Tashfia123/ecommerce.mern/README.md

 ## Features

-- **User Registration:**  allows users to register as customers or sellers, enabling a tailored shopping experience.
+- User Registration & Authentication:
+ Users can register as either customers or sellers.
+Different authentication methods are provided, including Google OAuth, JWT, and session-based authentication for flexibility.

+Cart System:
-- **Cart System:** Customers can add products to their cart for easy checkout.
-The cart allows them to review and manage their selections before completing the purchase.
+ Customers can add products to their cart, review their selections, and checkout with ease.
+The cart dynamically updates as users add or remove products.

+Product Search:
-- **Product Search:**  offers a search functionality where customers can find products by name or browse through categories such as Electronics, Clothes, Kitchen, and more.
+ Customers can search for products by name or category (Electronics, Clothes, Kitchen, etc.).
+Filtering and sorting features allow for easy navigation through products.

-- **Reviews and Ratings:** Customers can leave reviews and ratings (out of 5) for products they've purchased, providing valuable feedback for sellers and building trust within the community.
+Reviews and Ratings:
+ Customers can leave feedback on products with a 1-level comment and rating system (1-5 stars).
+This helps improve product visibility and provides feedback to sellers.

+Seller Dashboard (Report Generation):
-- **Seller Dashboard:** Sellers have access to a dedicated dashboard where they can manage their products, view sales data, and gain insights into their store's performance through data visualization.
+ Sellers have access to a dashboard for managing their products, tracking sales, and viewing store performance through data visualizations such as charts.
+The dashboard helps sellers analyze performance and manage product inventories.

+Product Management:
-- **Product Management:** Sellers can add products with detailed information and set their prices.
-They can also check which customers have added their products to their carts.
+ Sellers can easily add new products with descriptions, prices, and inventory management features.
+They can view which customers have added products to their cart, improving sales insights.

-- **Order Tracking:** Sellers can monitor the products ordered by customers, helping them stay organized and fulfill orders efficiently.
+Order Tracking:
+ Sellers can track customer orders to ensure timely processing and fulfillment.
+They can manage and view the status of each order placed.

 ## Technologies Used